-Although a general warning sign of skin cancer is a sore that won't heal or that repeatedly bleeds and scabs over, basal cell cancer may look like:
+Although a general warning sign of skin cancer is a sore that won't heal or that repeatedly bleeds and scabs over, basal cell cancer may also appear as:

-- A pearly white or waxy bump, often with visible blood vessels on your face, ears or neck.
-The bump may bleed, develop a crust or form a depression in the center.
-In darker skinned people, this type of cancer is usually brown or black.
+- A pearly white or waxy bump, often with visible blood vessels, on your face, ears or neck.
+The bump may bleed and develop a crust.
+In darker skinned people, this type of cancer may be brown or black.

 - A flat, scaly, brown or flesh-colored patch on your back or chest.
 Over time, these patches can grow quite large.